sshamid1/Hamid_Moon_ThermalEvolution/README.md

 This 1D parameterized model computes the thermochemical evolution of the lunar core and is tied to extant simulations of mantle evolution and BMO solidification.

 Simply download all files into one directory and then run `modelThermalEvolutionFull.m` to get started.
-You can change some initial conditions and change the BMO model input used by the code.
+You can specify the BMO model and initial conditions used by the code in this file.

 Reference: Saira S. Hamid et al 2023 Planet.
 Sci.
 J. 4 88. https://doi.org/10.3847/PSJ/accb99